keunlee/istio-knative-starter-workbench/docs/OCP_SETUP.md

 - [jq](https://stedolan.github.io/jq/)
 - git

-Make sure the following operators are not installed, as they will be installed on the cluster with these setup procedures.
+Make sure the following operators are NOT installed, as they will be installed on the cluster with these setup procedures.
 - Elasticsearch Operator
 - Kiali Operator
 - Jaeger Operator